When you start painting you will make all kinds of mistakes. That is just part of the journey.

 The soft edge suggests there is a change in plane at the top of the building which is receiving more direct light, but not so much that the edge is hard.

-The soft edge indicates the side of the building is not receiving any direct light.
+The lost edge indicates the side of the building is not receiving any direct light.

 Most beginners will make all the edges either too hard or too soft.